MIC-DKFZ/nnUNet/readme.md

 nnU-Net expects to be able to process entire images at once during preprocessing and postprocessing, so it cannot handle enormous images.
 As a reference: we tested images from 40x40x40 pixels all the way up to 1500x1500x1500 in 3D and 40x40 up to ~30000x30000 in 2D!
+If your RAM allows it, larger is always possible.

 ## How does nnU-Net work?
-Given a new dataset, nnU-Net will systematically analyze the provided training cases and create a 'dataset fingerprint'. nnU-Net then creates several different U-Net configurations for each dataset:
+Given a new dataset, nnU-Net will systematically analyze the provided training cases and create a 'dataset fingerprint'. nnU-Net then creates several U-Net configurations for each dataset:
 - `2d`: a 2D U-Net (for 2D and 3D datasets)
 - `3d_fullres`: a 3D U-Net that operates on a high image resolution (for 3D datasets only)
 - `3d_lowres` -> `3d_cascade_fullres`: a 3D U-Net cascade where first a 3D U-Net operates on low resolution images and